Autodesk will launch WetaM cloud-based special effects tools for artists

 The result is high-end special effects software that can be used to create special effects and films.
 This is the first time that Autodesk has entered into an agreement with a third party to sell Maya in the cloud.
 The deal was brokered between Weta CEO Prem Akkaraju and Autodesk’s new senior vice president of media and entertainment, Diana Colella.

-“We are absolutely focused on the same thing, which is about enabling creativity with our artists,” said Colella, in an interview with GamesBeat.
+“We are absolutely focused on the same thing, which is about enabling creativity with our artists,” said Colella in an interview with GamesBeat.
 “If you look at the trends, you know, over the last five or six years, we keep saying there is a content boom.
 It’s still a trend.
 It’s still happening.
 And so this partnership was really about bringing the Weta software to creators.
 And hopefully, in the future, that is going to grow.”

 The move is not unlike Nvidia’s move to build the Omniverse, a “metaverse for engineers,” on standardized technology from Pixar.